servimo/AAAAAAAaaaaa/README.md

 - Compressor
 - Crossfeed

+Installation:
+Move AAAAAAAaaaaa.json files to ~/.config/easyeffects/output
+or
+~/.var/app/com.github.wwmm.EasyEffects/config/easyeffects/output
+depending on how you installed EasyEffects.

 The convolver must be loaded manually, convolver will show an error loading file.
 The convolver impulse is from https://forum.xda-developers.com/t/irs-zhuhangs-irs-impulse-response-samples.2442933/ "Golden Ears Accudio (Z-Edition) - Headphone Correction & Simulations"